CEC Health Center – Health Care Bethpage

 Disorders relating to sleep can be highly detrimental to your health, since we rely on sleep for recovery and other benefits.
 When your body does not receive the necessary amount of sleep, you can spend your days feeling groggy, irritable, and as if you’re trapped in a haze.
 By visiting our neurologist at the CEC Health Center, Health Care Bethpage, a variety of sleep disorders can be diagnosed and treated, including some of the following:

 - Sleep apnea.

 When you’re dealing with an issue that affects your brain or nervous system, receiving a proper diagnosis goes a long way in finding the treatment needed to make a full recovery.
-At the Charles Evans Center, Health Care Bethpage, our neurologist works with patients to find the right treatment plan for them.
+At the CEC Health Center, Health Care Bethpage, our neurologist works with patients to find the right treatment plan for them.
 In addition to the previously mentioned conditions, other ailments our neurologist may be able to diagnose and create a treatment plan for can include some of the following:

 - Brain aneurysms.

 Schedule An Appointment for Health Care Bethpage

 At the CEC Health Center, our team is committed to providing the traditionally underserved members of the community with the medical attention and care they deserve.
 If you’re being affected by a brain or nervous system problem, the help of our experienced neurologist may be needed to gain a better understanding of what is taking place.
 To receive the necessary diagnosis and care, make sure to contact our team today.

 The Importance Of Preventative Care

 As we age, it becomes easy to cut corners when it comes to our health.
 However, the importance of visiting your physician once per year or more as directed cannot be understated.
 At CCEC Health Center, we are a multidisciplinary facility committed to providing excellent and affordable care to the traditionally underserved members of the community.
 We emphasize the importance of preventative medicine to help our patients live long and healthy lives.